UMCarpentries/intro-curriculum-r/paper/paper.md

 science practitioners.

 However, we found that the curriculum did not meet all of our needs.
-The disadvantages that we found are:
+First, we found that the modular nature of the curriculum means that each lesson is independent from the others, so it is not apparent to learners how to integrate all of the skills together for reproducible research projects.

-1. The modular nature of the curriculum means that each lesson is independent from the others, so it is not apparent to learners how to integrate all of the skills together for reproducible research projects;
+Additionally, the Carpentries material is more of a reference than a lesson plan as there is too much content for the time allotted in a two-day workshop.
-1. There is too much content for the time allotted in a two-day workshop, so workshops contain inconsistent content depending on who teaches, and new instructors face an overwhelming amount of work to prepare for their first workshop; and
+Therefore, workshops contain inconsistent content depending on who teaches, and new instructors face an overwhelming amount of work to prepare for their first workshop.
-1. Some lessons include niche content that we do not use ourselves in our research projects.
+Finally, some lessons include niche content that we do not feel is necessary to teach beginners as we do not use it ourselves in our research projects.

 We sought to create a new curriculum that would teach computational skills in an integrated manner to demonstrate the